-Figure 3-2 shows the positions of the option straps, the dip switch, and the interface adapter card on the main printed circuit board.
-Figu re3-3 shows a typical strap application.
+Figure 3-2 shows the positions of the option straps, the dip switch, and the interface adapter card on the main PCB.
+Figure 3-3 shows a typical strap application.

-- To change a strap setting, lift the jumper strap off and insert it in the new position. - To change a switch position, use a pointed object to move the desired switch to ON or OFF.
+• To change a strap setting, lift the jumper strap off and insert it in the new position.